TristanVII/2420_week11_lab/README.md

 sudo systemctl daemon-reload
 ```

-* Execute the following command to check the status of your service in order to make sur it is enabled
+* Execute the following command to check the status of your service in order to make sure it is enabled
 ```
 sudo systemctl status backup-server.service
 ```